keboola/developers-docs/extend/common-interface/folders.md

 **Important**: The `default_bucket` flag always requires the `config` parameter when creating a job manually using API even if the `config` configuration does not exist in Storage.
 This feature is available only for [Docker extensions](/extend/docker/).

+#### Sliced tables

+Sometimes your app will download the CSV file in chunks (slices).
+You do not need to manually merge them, simply put them in a subfolder with the same name as you would use for a single file.
+All files found in the subfolder are considered slices of the table.

+    /data/out/tables/myfile.csv/part01
+    /data/out/tables/myfile.csv/part02
+    /data/out/tables/myfile.csv.manifest

+Sliced files must not contain headers and must have columns specified in [manifest file](/extend/common-interface/manifest-files/) or in output mapping configuration.
+Example of specifying columns in the manifest file `/data/out/tables/myfile.csv.manifest`

+    {
+        "source": "myfile.csv",
+        "destination": "in.c-mybucket.table",
+        "columns": ["col1", "col2", "col3"]
+    }

+All files from the enclosing folder are uploaded to Storage in parallel and they are imported to Storage in an undefined order.

 ### `/data/in/files/` Folder